core-wg/core-target-attr/draft-ietf-core-target-attr.md

 {:vspace}
 Attribute Name:
-: a lower case ASCII {{-ascii}} string that starts with a letter and can contain digits and hyphen-minus characters afterwards (`[a-z][-a-z0-9]*`).
+: a lower case ASCII {{-ascii}} string that starts with a letter and can contain digits and hyphen-minus characters afterward (`[a-z][-a-z0-9]*`).
   (Note that {{-linking}} requires target attribute names to be interpreted in a case-insensitive way; the restriction to lower case